 Frequently Asked Questions About Risperdal

-If you have suffered from Risperdal, we at Arnold & Itkin LLP want you to know that you do not have to face this alone.
-Our firm has recovered billions of dollars on behalf of our clients, including a record-setting $76.6 million verdict against Janssen Pharmaceuticals in one of the first Risperdal cases in Philadelphia.
+If you have suffered from Risperdal, we at Arnold & Itkin want you to know that you do not have to face this alone.
+Our firm has recovered billions for our clients, including a record-setting $76.6 million verdict against Janssen Pharmaceuticals in one of the first Risperdal cases in Philadelphia.
 Our firm secured the largest Risperdal verdict to date in a precedent-setting trial.
 Discuss your case with us and contact our firm.

 If you would like to learn more or have questions about this drug, please read below where we've compiled answers to some of the most frequently asked questions.